RujoiRazvan/led_toggle_with_tranzistor/README.md

-# Led toggle by button
+# Led toggle by button using a transistor
 ## My first project with a transistor

 Components